lindsayrutter/bigPint/index.md

 ## Getting Started

-Whether or not you already tried the example pipeline, you can become more familiar with all aspects of the `bigPint` package by reading from the `Get Started` tab at the top of this website.
-There are ten short vignette articles in that tab, and we recommend reading them in order.
-These short vignette articles consist of reproducible code that provide:
+Whether or not you already tried the example pipeline above, you can become more familiar with all aspects of the `bigPint` package by reading from the `Get Started` tab at the top of this website.
+It contains ten short vignette articles that we recommend reading in order.
+These short articles consist of reproducible code and sample data that provide:

 - An introduction to `bigPint` plots and how to interpret them
 - A guide to installing the `bigPint` package